Using Yellow Rattle to Reduce Grass Growth in a Meadow

 Yellow rattle is a native annual plant.
 It germinates in the early spring and flowers between May and July, and then sets seed between July and August when it reaches the end of its lifecycle.

-Yellow rattle seeds do not remain viable in the seed bank for long and colonies of yellow rattle can quickly die out if it is unable to germinate for a couple of years.
+Yellow rattle seeds do not remain viable in the seed bank for long and colonies of yellow rattle can quickly die out if they are unable to germinate for a couple of years.

 Alternatively, yellow rattle can be sown as part of a wildflower meadow mix.